Savita0807/Employee-SQL-Database/README.md

+# SQL-challenge

-# SQL-challenge- Employee Database: A Mystery in Two Parts
+Employee Database: A Mystery in Two Parts

 ## Background